ActionScripted/sherbet-app/README.md

 * React hot reload or react refresh
 * Use `pipenv` or something comparable.
+* Consolidate project names, colors, etc. and use vars and the rest throughout.
+* More bits from html5boilerplate

 ## "I Hate This, It's Now How I'd Do It"